mohit2978/MERN-stack/Namaste React/Ep-8 let get classy/Notes/0000notes.md

 In functional component,1st component is loaded with basic details then API call is made as we do not want to be dependent on API!!

 So In class-based component too we first render component then make API call!!It will re-render the compoenent!!

+## Extras
 Importing component way-1

 ```jsx